-Productivity Tips for Working Smarter Not Harder
+Productivity Tips for Working Smartly, Not Harder

 Set Progress Goals

-The most successful people are those who are satisfied when a job is done with the best possible effort.
-They save their need for perfection for the few truly important things.
+The most successful people are those who are satisfied when a job's been completed with the best possible effort.
+They save their need for perfection for truly important things.

-Learn to respond to incoming messages in batches, and consider checking them only two to three times a day—unless, of course, keeping on top of them is integral to your job and productivity.
+Learn to respond to incoming messages in batches, and consider checking them just two or three times a day—unless, of course, keeping on top of them is integral to your job.
 Even then, try to schedule times to check in.
 Stay clear otherwise.

 Integrate Technology You Already Know...

 ...And Learn New Technology